smlegitime/accessible-ui-helper/status/stephanie_status.md

+## Date: December 4th
+- Fixed disclaimer and the color diff bug on scan page

 ## Date: December 3rd
 - Reviewed and merged Marie's code with filter modal
 - Fixed bug where panel not updating with filtered standards